Continuing a Legacy of Service

 Catholic sisters have long been at the forefront of identifying and serving unmet community needs.
 Recognizing the role of Catholic sisters in the social fabric and their unique way of being, ministering and leading, SOCF supports Catholic sisters and their ministries.
-Since the foundation’s inception, the Catholic sisters program has supported direct service work of sisters, increased awareness of their example of servant leadership, promoted collaboration among congregations of women religious, built capacity of sister-founded/led ministries and fostered relationships between sisters and lay partners.
+Since its inception, the foundation has supported direct service work of sisters, increased awareness of their example of servant leadership, promoted collaboration among congregations of women religious, built capacity of sister-founded/led ministries and fostered relationships between sisters and lay partners.

 To support Catholic sisters and their ministries in Northeast Ohio to meet the needs of God’s most vulnerable people.

-- Support ministries of Catholic sisters who provide direct services to those living in and with poverty.
+- Support ministries of Catholic sisters who provide direct services to, spiritual support to, advocate for, or educate the community about those most in need.

 Experience and Insights